carlosjhr64/thesis/SPRING.md

-## ADDENDUM
+### ADDENDUM

+## Mass On A Spring

-This was not in my original thesis.
+> This was not in my original thesis.
-Here I review stuff I've forgotten and needed to review.
+> Here I review stuff I've forgotten and needed to review.

-### Mass On A Spring
+> It has been, after all, 25 years since I've seen any of this.

 My concern here was the possibility of complex amplitudes as a solution to the mass on a spring problem.